goadesign/model/CONTRIBUTING.md

 ## How Can I Get Started?

-1) Read the README carefully as well as details on the [C4 model](https://c4model.com) for more information on Structurizr and the C4 model.
+1) Read the README carefully as well as details on the [C4 model](https://c4model.com) for more information on the C4 model.
-2) To get your hands dirty, fork the structurizr repo and issue PRs from the fork.
+2) To get your hands dirty, fork the model repo and issue PRs from the fork.
-   **PRO Tip:** Add a [git remote](https://git-scm.com/docs/git-remote.html) to your forked repo in the source code (in $GOPATH/src/goa.design/structurizr when installed using `go get`) to avoid messing with import paths while testing your fix.
+   **PRO Tip:** Add a [git remote](https://git-scm.com/docs/git-remote.html) to your forked repo in the source code (in $GOPATH/src/goa.design/model when installed using `go get`) to avoid messing with import paths while testing your fix.
-3) [Open issues](https://github.com/goadesign/structurizr/issues) labeled as `good first issue` are ideal to understand the source code and make minor contributions.
+3) [Open issues](https://github.com/goadesign/model/issues) labeled as `good first issue` are ideal to understand the source code and make minor contributions.
    Issues labeled `help wanted` are bugs/features that are not currently being worked on and contributing to them are most welcome.